Francis Galton’s Breakfast Study

 In 1995, psychologist Stuart Mckelvie published a second version, VVIQ2.
 Both instruments are considered reliable measures for identifying individual differences in visual imagery and are proven to be accurate measures of the intensity with which individuals can visualize settings, people, and objects in their mind’s eye.

-But what if you can’t visualize at all?
+But what if you can’t visualize at all, like the non-imagers Francis Galton discovered in his Breakfast Study?

 VVIQ and Aphantasia

-When it came to visualizing things in the mind’s eye, people were either classified as ‘good visual imagers’ or ‘poor visual imagers.’
+When it came to visualizing things in the mind’s eye, people were either classified as ‘good visual imagers’ or ‘poor visual imagers’ —categories that echoed Francis Galton’s Breakfast Study findings.

-That changed in 2015 when professor Adam Zeman received a patient known as patient MX, who reported losing his ability to visualize after undergoing surgery and suffering a minor stroke.
-Zeman later named the phenomenon aphantasiaand a new classification emerged: ‘non-visualizers.
+That changed in 2015 when Professor Adam Zeman received a patient known as patient MX, who reported losing his ability to visualize after undergoing surgery and suffering a minor stroke.
+Zeman later named the phenomenon aphantasia, finally giving a scientific term to the non-imagers that Francis Galton had first identified in his Breakfast Study over a century earlier.

-Visual imagery tests like VVIQ are now often used as an initial assessment to identify aphantasics, or people with aphantasia.
+Visual imagery tests like VVIQ are now often used as an initial assessment to identify aphantasics, or people with aphantasia —the modern term for the non-imagers Francis Galton discovered.

 A low score on VVIQ or a high score on the VVIQ2 (since the scale is flipped) may be characteristic of hypophantasia or ‘low vividness,’ or, in rare cases, aphantasia or ‘non-visualizer.’